Theryston/iconoma/README.md

 ### ✅ Studio (UI) integrated with the workflow

-Iconoma includes a “Studio” interface to make icon curation easier:
+Iconoma includes a "Studio" interface to make icon curation easier:

 - browse and search icons
 - preview icons in different sizes/themes